GeorgeFlood/GeorgeFlood/README.md

 **<h3>Digital Craftsman (Front-end Developer)</h3>**

-<p>Greetings, mortals 👋!

-I am a front-end God from the digital galaxy, here to share my divine skills in front-end engineering with you.
-As a digital craftsman, I am skilled in the use of HTML, CSS, and JavaScript to create intuitive and visually appealing web applications.
-My passion for user experience and beautiful design drives me to constantly learn and stay up-to-date with the latest front-end technologies and best practices.
+<p>Greetings👋!

+And welcome to my GitHub profile!
+I am a front-end developer (or as I like to call myself, a digital craftsman) with a passion for building beautiful and functional websites using HTML, CSS/SCSS, and JavaScript/React.
+Take a look around and check out some of my projects.
+I hope you find them as enjoyable to explore as I did to create.
-On my GitHub profile, you will find a collection of my projects and contributions to the open source community.
-These showcase my technical abilities and demonstrate my commitment to collaboration and continuous learning.
+On my GitHub profile, you will find a collection of my projects.
+These showcase my technical abilities and demonstrate my commitment to continuous learning.</p>

-I hope you enjoy exploring my profile and getting to know a little bit about me and my work.
-May the force of code be with you! ☠️</p>